twinstar6980/Twinning.Documentation/english/advanced.md

 1. Loads the native dynamic library of `Kernel` in your project (a implement of `Shell`) to get the interface functions of `Kernel`.

-2. Call the interface function of `Kernel`, the `callback` parameter in the interface function is the shell callback implementation that the custom project needs to provide.
+2. Call the interface function of `Kernel`, the `callback` argument in the interface function is the shell callback implementation that the custom project needs to provide.

 Refer to several shell implementations in this tool: